waishun78/hungry-rag/queryresults.md

 ### Response
 **Source:** Bard
-> The following response is not a failure, although results can Yes, you can get to Changi City Point from your current location by car.
+> The following response is not a failure, although results can be improved by taking in historical preferred method of travel.

+Yes, you can get to Changi City Point from your current location by car.
 It should take about 11 minutes and cover 4.7 km.
 See the directions here.

 Tip: Allow extra time for traffic, especially during peak hours.
 Also, be aware of the speed limit and other traffic regulations.